jaimemendozadev/nextjs-state-crash-course/README.md

 <br />

-When I render this `CustomForm` component to the screen, I'm rendering it inside my `MyTodoApp` component, which is what we call the top `"Parent"` level of the app.
+When I render this `CustomForm` Component to the screen, I'm rendering it inside my `MyTodoApp` Component, which is what we call the top `"Parent"` level of the app.

 From the "Parent" level, I'm passing the `<CustomForm />` Component some [props](https://react.dev/learn/passing-props-to-a-component) so it can receive additional data that it needs to do it's job.

-You can think of `props` as Function arguments, variables, or the data in your app that you care about.
+You can think of `props` as Function arguments, variables, or the data in your app that you care about tracking.

 ```